tforster/api.gratr.dev/docs/developer-guide.md

 ### Templates

 The web client uses [WebProducer](https://github.com/tforster/webproducer) to generate static pages from data and [Handlebars](https://handlebarsjs.com/) templates.
 Handlebars has been around for a long time but it is still one of the leanest and fastest templating engines available.
-Unlike JSX Handlebars uses HTML making it much easier to visualise the page in the minds DOM.
+Unlike JSX, Handlebars uses HTML making it much easier to visualise the page in the minds DOM.

 The following four templates will suffice to implement all GRatr content:

 #### Index

-- Implements the home/landing/marketing page with embedded leaderboard.
+- Implements the home page with embedded leaderboard and marketing content.
 - Rendered at build-time
   - /